long2ice/asyncmy/README.md

 ## ThanksTo

-- [pymysql](https://github/pymysql/PyMySQL)，a pure python MySQL client.
+- [pymysql](https://github/pymysql/PyMySQL), a pure python MySQL client.
+- [aiomysql](https://github.com/aio-libs/aiomysql), a library for accessing a MySQL database from the asyncio.

 ## License